-It’s easy to be dazzled by the world-famous harbour and bounty of beautiful beaches but 24 hours in this enviable city will reveal her other charms, writes Catherine Marshall.
+It’s easy to be dazzled by the world-famous harbour and beautiful beaches but 24 hours in this enviable city will reveal her other charms, writes Catherine Marshall.
 This is how to have one perfect day in Sydney.

-She’s a girl who shamelessly rejoices in her own startling beauty – that shimmering harbour!
+It’s a city that shamelessly rejoices in its own startling beauty – that shimmering harbour!
 Those imposing sights!
 But Sydney knows that looks alone aren’t enough to keep visitors enthralled.
-For this, she offers enchantments aplenty: contemporary art, historic architecture, cutting-edge fashion and a sophisticated food scene that maps out the city’s deep multicultural roots.
+For this, the harbour city offers enchantments aplenty: contemporary art, historic architecture, cutting-edge fashion and a sophisticated food scene that maps out deep multicultural roots.
 Here’s how to discover it all in a day.

-07:00 Lace up your running shoes and fall in beside the locals as they take their routine morning walk along an extraordinary path: the coastal route that connects Bronte Beach with its celebrity sister, Bondi.
-Watch out for whales in winter, kayakers in summer and surfers throughout the year as the trail curls around Tamarama Beach, skirts sacred Aboriginal rock art at Marks Park and emerges above that most famous of beaches, Bondi.
-You’ll find it bristling with power walkers, yogis and surfers backlit by the risen sun.
-Early-morning swimmers will be on their way to work by now but you’ll still catch sight of diehards doing laps at Bondi Icebergs pool – even in the dead of winter.
+07:00 Lace up your running shoes and fall in beside the locals as they take their morning walk along an extraordinary path: the coastal route that connects Bronte Beach with its celebrity sister, Bondi.
+Watch out for whales in winter, kayakers in summer and surfers throughout the year as the trail curls around Tamarama Beach, skirts sacred Aboriginal rock engraving at Mackenzies Point and emerges above that most famous of beaches, Bondi.
+You’ll find it brimming with power walkers, yogis and surfers backlit by the rising sun.
+Early morning swimmers will be on their way to work by now but you’ll still catch sight of diehards doing laps at Bondi Icebergs pool – even in the depths of winter.

-10:00 Buy an Opal transport card at Woolworths Bondi Beach (it will come in handy soon) then take a cab to neighbouring Rose Bay for a different perspective of the city.
-You’ll see its skyline jutting out above a mansion-dotted hillside, yachts moored in the bay and the exclusive North Shore suburb of Mosman smiling back at you from across the harbour.
-Board the ferry at Rose Bay Wharf for Circular Quay, tapping on the contactless payment symbol with your credit or debit card (American Express, Mastercard or Visa) or linked device, and tapping off at your destination.
+10:00 Take a cab to neighbouring Rose Bay for a different perspective of the city.
+You’ll see the CBD skyline jutting out above a mansion-dotted hillside, yachts moored in the bay and the exclusive North Shore suburb of Mosman across the harbour.
+Board the ferry at Rose Bay Wharf for Circular Quay, tapping on the contactless payment symbol with your credit or debit card (American Express, Mastercard or Visa) or linked device, and tapping off when you reach your destination.

 15:00 From Cowper Wharf Roadway, ascend the McElhone Stairs (112 of them!) to Potts Point, one of Australia’s most densely populated suburbs.
 This smidgen of land, which shares a postcode with Elizabeth Bay and takes in late-night district Kings Cross, is inhabited by a delightfully inclusive mishmash of people: the affluent, the eccentric and those with nowhere else to go.
 Explore the suburb’s main artery, Macleay Street, with its Georgian and Art Deco buildings and shops.
 Arida (61 Macleay Street) stocks vintage Asian furniture alongside high-end street fashion (Eton shirts, Mahsa, Samantha Sung) and ready-to-wear by Stella McCartney and Rick Owens.
-Potts Point Bookshop has been declared “an oasis of culture” by local resident and playwright Louis Nowra.
-Vintage-lovers should detour to the Wayside Chapel (29 Hughes Street), a community welfare project that runs an on-site café and a second-hand clothing shop.
+Potts Point Bookshop was once declared “an oasis of culture” by local resident and playwright Louis Nowra.
+Vintage-lovers should detour to the Wayside Chapel (29 Hughes Street), a community welfare project that runs a popular second-hand clothing shop.

-16:00 Catch a cab to the Queen Victoria Building (455 George Street), a magnificently preserved edifice filled with up-market stores and eateries.
-Directly across the road is The Galeries, a cutting-edge fashion emporium with labels such as Alpha60 and Incu.
+16:00 Catch a cab to the Queen Victoria Building (455 George Street), a magnificently preserved sandstone structure filled with upmarket stores and eateries.
+Directly across the road is The Galeries, a cutting-edge fashion emporium with boutiques such as Alpha60 and Incu.
 Nearby, straddling George and Pitt streets, is The Strand Arcade.
-Opened in 1892, it has held on to the Victorian splendour that first earned it praise more than 100 years ago.
+Opened in 1892, it has retained the Victorian splendour that first earned it praise more than 100 years ago.
 The historic building is offset by the modern Australian brands it now houses: Dinosaur Designs, Dion Lee and Aesop.